I could care less

 A The form I could care less has provoked a vast amount of comment and criticism in the past thirty years or so.
 Few people have had a kind word for it, and many have been vehemently opposed to it (William and Mary Morris, for example, in the Harper Dictionary of Contemporary Usage, back in 1975, called it “an ignorant debasement of language”, which seems much too powerful a condemnation).
 Writers are less inclined to abuse it these days, perhaps because Americans have had time to get used to it.

 A bit of history first: the original expression, of course, was I couldn’t care less, meaning “it is impossible for me to have less interest or concern in this matter, since I am already utterly indifferent”.
 It is originally British.
-The first record of it in print I know of is in 1946, as the title of a book by Anthony Phelps, recording his experiences in Air Transport Auxiliary during World War II.
-By then it had clearly become sufficiently well known that he could rely on its being recognised.
-It seems to have reached the US some time in the 1950s and to have become popular in the latter part of that decade.
+The first record of it in print I know of is in 1901, in a story published both in the Church Standard and the Sunday Magazine.
+It seems to have reached the US in the late 1940s and to have become popular in the latter part of that decade.
 The inverted form I could care less was coined in the US and is found only there.
 It may have begun to be used in the early 1960s, though it turns up in a written form only in 1966.

 Why it lost its negative has been much discussed.
 It’s clear that the process is different from the shift in meaning that took place with cheap at half the price.
 In that case, the inversion was due to a mistaken interpretation of its meaning, as has happened, for example, with beg the question.